-Local authorities who consider change to be 'substantial' No' of elected members to be nominated from each authority
+be No' of elected members to be nominated from each authority

-8 or more 1 member

-Between 4 and 7 2 members
+4 or more 2 members

 3 or less 3 members

-- 6.3.3 Each local authority will be obliged to nominate elected members through their own relevant internal processes and provide notification of those members to the lead local administrative authority at the earliest opportunity. - 6.3.4 To avoid inordinate delays in the establishment of a relevant joint committee, it is suggested that constituent authorities arrange for delegated decision making arrangements to be put in place to deal with such nominations at the earliest opportunity.
+- 6.3.3 Each local authority will be obliged to nominate elected members through their own relevant internal processes and provide notification of those members to the lead local authority at the earliest opportunity. - 6.3.4 To avoid inordinate delays in the establishment of a relevant joint committee, it is suggested that constituent authorities either arrange for delegated decision-making arrangements to be put in place to deal with such nominations at the earliest opportunity, or to nominate potential representatives annually as part of annual meeting processes to cover all potential seat allocations.